fss-hacks/ASUS-G14-GA401IV-4900HS-Hackintosh/README.md

 Prepare BIOS:\
 Currently working BIOS version is 220.
 To secure working, downgrade your BIOS to 220 and make sure Windows Update doesn't update.\
 -Turn off Secure Boot and Fast Boot\
-Use UMAF (https://github.com/DavidS95/Smokeless_UMAF/) to change the following settings:\
+-Use UMAF (https://github.com/DavidS95/Smokeless_UMAF/) to change the following settings:\
 -Device Manager > AMD CBS > NBIO Common Options > GFX Configuration and adjust the IGPU Configuration to UMA_SPECIFIED.
 Then, set the UMA Frame buffer Size to 2GB.\
-- Device Manager > PCI Subsystem Settings > Enable 4G Decoding\
+- Device Manager > PCI Subsystem Settings > Enable 4G Decoding
 - Partition drive and make a partition for Mac OS, you can format it NTFS for now.
-Use software like Minitool Partition Wizard (https://www.partitionwizard.com/) to resize existing Windows partition without losing data.\
+Use software like Minitool Partition Wizard (https://www.partitionwizard.com/) to resize existing Windows partition without losing data.
 -Download EFI files.
 Add Mac OS Installer files.
 Add random SMBIOS serial/ID info.
-Make USB installer flash drive.\
+Make USB installer flash drive.
 -Boot into BIOS by pressing F2 repeatedly, then F8 to select the flash drive.
 Installer will boot in verbose mode (-v).
 Format your drive with Disk Utility then install Mac OS Ventura.
-The machine will restart several times, pay quick attention to this so you can select OpenCore when the restart happens.\
+The machine will restart several times, pay quick attention to this so you can select OpenCore when the restart happens.

 Finishing:
 Once your install is done and you have gone thru setup, you have the choice to either:\